eBay/TrustFabric/Terminology.md

 * **Jobs** : Jobs are applications that are invoked by a pre-defined schedule or events.

 * **Resource Owner**: The end user for whom we are requesting identity information.
-It is the user who performs authentication and provides the concent to client/relying-party to access resources in resource-server.
+It is the user who performs authentication and provides the consent to client/relying-party to access resources in resource-server.
 One of the resources they own is their own identity.

 * **User** : Same as **Resource Owner** above.